Horse Showing in Performance Halter

 For example, for the rope horses, I want their manes to be just like you’d have them for roping.
 I don’t band them; I just comb them really good and have them clean.
 On a longer-maned horse, some people do prefer to band them, but I don’t think you should pull them and change the appearance of the horse.

 The pleasure horses have their manes pulled, so go ahead and band those.
-And for the hunt seat horses, band those the same way or leave them down.
+And for the hunt seat horses, band those like you would a pleasure horse or leave the mane down.
 Don’t leave a hunt seat horse braided.
-I still think that, when you go into a Quarter Horse conformation class, your horse is a representation of a stock breed.
+I still think that when you go into a Quarter Horse conformation class, your horse is a representation of a stock breed.

 I don’t ever use a tied-in tail; I don’t like them.
 But if a tail is really thin and gives the illusion of a horse being off-balance, you might need to add a bit.